Last updated: September 2019

 Every time you have to remove a garment and place it on another press, it's like you're printing 2 shirts.

-Because of this simple fact, printing a 2-color design on the front of a shirt takes less time than printing a 1-color front & 1-color back.
+Because of this simple fact, printing a 2-color design on the front of a shirt takes less time than printing two 1-color front & 1-color back designs.

 You should price print locations according to quantity and complexity.